 What needs to be in a bargained Section 23 Agreement?

 A Section 23 Agreement must include contribution ratios and the signatures of representatives of the Municipal Employer as well as a majority of the Public Employee Committee.

 What happens if negotiations to transfer subscribers under Section 23 are unsuccessful?

 After a 30 day negotiation period, if no agreement results, a Municipal Employer may submit its proposal to a municipal health insurance review panel made up of a municipal representative, a representative of the Public Employee Committee, and a third impartial member identified with the assistance of Administration and Finance.
 If the panel finds that the proposal meets statutory and regulatory guidelines around savings and mitigation, the panel may order the transfer of subscribers to the GIC under Section 23.
-For further information on timing and procedures relevant to a municipal health insurance review panel, see the Administration and Finance regulations posted here.

 This information provided by the Group Insurance Commission.